 To learn more about voting during Early Vote, visit the Early Voting page.
 View the Election Department calendar for voting schedules.

 During Early Vote, a registered voter may vote at any specified polling location.
-On Election Day, you must go to the specified polling location for the voter precinct in which you are registered to vote.
+On Election Day, voters may go to any Vote Center.

-During an election, you can use the Registration & Polling Location Search to double-check your registration and find polling locations based on your voter precinct.
+During an election, you can use the Registration & Polling Location Search to double-check your registration and find polling locations/Voter Centers based on your voter precinct.

 There are no Reform or Independent Candidates in Primary elections in Texas.
 They will appear on the General Election ballot in the November election.